compasjs/compas/README.md

 - A `mainFn` wrapper that reads `.env` and calls the provided function if the file is the process entrypoint
 - Replacements for CommonJS `__dirname` and `__filename`
+- A structured logger
+  - Writing newline delimited JSON in production
+  - Pretty printing for development
+- Various utilities to get insight in the running process
+- A manual event system

 **@compas/server**: